Outrageous 1 Hour Cinnamon Rolls

-- DOUGH: in a glass measuring cup, heat the milk for 45 seconds or until warm to the touch (about 105- 110ºF.)
-In the bowl of an electric mixer fitted with the dough hook attachment, add 4 cups of flour, sugar, salt, powdered milk, and the yeast.
+- DOUGH: In the bowl of an electric mixer fitted with the dough hook attachment, add 4 cups of flour, sugar, salt, powdered milk, yeast, and whisk together until thoroughly combined.
 Add the warm milk mixture, eggs, and melted butter.
-Beat on medium-low speed to combine.
-If the dough is sticking to the sides of the bowl, add 2-3 tablespoons of flour at a time, until the dough begins to pull away from the side (up to ½ a cup.)
-Continue running the dough in the machine for another 5-7 minutes on medium-low speed.
+Mix on medium-low speed to combine for 5-7 minutes.
+If the dough is sticking to the sides of the bowl after the first 4 minutes, add 1-2 tablespoons of flour at a time, until the dough begins to pull away from the side (up to ¾ a cup.)
 Remove dough from hook and cover with plastic wrap.
 Let the dough rest for 10 minutes.
-(See notes)

 - FILLING: Position a rack in the center of the oven and preheat the oven to 200ºF.
 In a small bowl, whisk together the sugars, cinnamon, and nutmeg, set aside.

 - ROLLS: Turn the dough out onto a lightly floured work surface.
 With a floured rolling pin, roll out the dough into a 16 x 10-inch rectangle.
-Use a small spatula to spread the softened butter over the surface evenly.
-Sprinkle with the prepared cinnamon brown sugar mixture.
-Roll up the dough firmly but not too tight and cut into 12 pieces using dental floss.
-Place the prepared pieces in a lightly greased 13×9 baking pan.
+Use an offset spatula to spread the softened butter over the surface evenly.
+Sprinkle with the prepared cinnamon brown sugar mixture and press it into the butter.
+Roll up the dough tightly, tuck and pinch the end, and cut into 12 pieces using dental floss or a sharp knife (see pictures.)
+Place the prepared pieces in a lightly greased or parchment-lined 13x9 baking pan.
 Turn the oven OFF.
 Cover the dough loosely with a damp tea towel and place the baking pan inside the oven for 20 minutes to rise.

-- ICING: in the bowl of a stand mixer fitted with the whisk attachment, whip the butter and cream cheese together for 30 seconds or until smooth.
-Add lemon juice along with the powdered sugar and mix on the low setting until smooth.
-Pour a tablespoon of milk at a time until the icing reaches desired consistency.
-Note that it will have tiny grains because of the lemon juice, and that’s okay!
+- ICING: in a medium bowl with a whisk, whip the butter and cream cheese together until smooth.
+Add powdered sugar, lemon juice, vanilla extract, and mix on the low setting until smooth.
+Pour a tablespoon of milk at a time until the icing reaches your desired consistency.
 Drizzle the prepared icing over the warm cinnamon rolls and spread using an offset spatula.
 Serve warm!